accesscode-2-1/unit-1/exercises/5_OOP-and-Intents.md

 Refactor: Create the abstract class ReedPlayer, which extends Musician<ReedInstrument>.
 Port the functionality of ClarinetPlayer to ReedPlayer, including having the ReedPlayer keep a ReedInstrument field set in the constructor.

 Now ClarinetPlayer can inherit most of its functionality from ReedPlayer.
-Remove the redundant functionality and keep the constructor that takes in a Clarinet.
+Remove the redundant functionality but keep the constructor that takes in a Clarinet.

 #### Android exercise

+Import the MyPhone project.

+In MainActivity, add explicit intents to start the DialerActivity and EmailActivity.
+Add the Activities to the AndroidManifest.xml.

+In DialerActivity, add an implicit intent to open up the phone dialer when the user wants to make a call.

+In EmailActivity, add an implicit intent to open up an email activity and send an email to you (yes, you - put your email address as the recipient!).

 #### Bonus